Do rubber screw tire plugs fix flats safely?

 Do rubber screw tire plugs fix flats safely

 Rubber screw-type tire repair plugs are a quick way to repair flat tires.
 Many drivers use these plugs to repair punctures caused by nails, screws, or sharp stones.
 They can also help repair minor damage caused by potholes or curbs.
 Rubber screw-type tire repair plugs can quickly seal small holes.
 However, they may not be the safest option in the long run.
 Those who want to safely repair a flat tire should choose the safest method.
-Tire patches, such as SUNSOUL tire patches, generally provide a stronger and more durable repair than rubber screw-type tire repair plugs.
+Vulcanized rubber tire patches, when applied as part of a combined plug-patch repair per USTMA guidelines, provide a structurally stronger and more durable seal than plug-only repairs.

 There are many reasons for flat tires, and rubber screw-type tire repair plugs attempt to address these issues: